 From 1937 to 1995, after cases like Wickard and others, the Supreme Court did not hold a federal statute to be beyond the scope of the authority vested in Congress by the Commerce Clause.
 However, in 1995, in United States v.
 Lopez, the Court struck down a statute that made it a federal crime to knowingly possess a firearm in a school zone because it exceeded Congress's Commerce Clause authority.
 In analyzing the statute under the "substantially affects" category, the Court identified four major problems.
 First, it determined that the criminal statute at issue had no connection with commerce or any sort of economic enterprise, and did not play an essential role in a larger regulatory scheme.
 Secondly, the Supreme Court found it significant that there was no jurisdictional element in the statute, which would ensure that firearm possession affected interstate commerce in a particular instance.
-Third, the Court stated that the lack of congressional
+Third, the Court stated that the lack of congressional findings regarding the impact of the offense on the national economy detracted from any

-&lt;sup>45 See United States v.
-Lopez, 514 U.S. 549, 558-59 (internal citations omitted).
+&lt;sup>43 See United States v.
+Lopez, 514 U.S. 549, 558-59 (1995) (internal citations omitted).

-&lt;sup>50 See Lopez, 514 U.S. at 557; Morrison, 529 U.S. at 608.
+&lt;sup>47 See Lopez, 514 U.S. at 557; Morrison, 529 U.S. at 608.

-&lt;sup>51 In 1941, Mr. Filburn harvested an excess amount of 239 bushels for which he was fined pursuant to amendments to the Agricultural Adjustment Act of 1938.
+&lt;sup>48 In 1941, Mr. Filburn harvested an excess amount of 239 bushels for which he was fined pursuant to amendments to the Agricultural Adjustment Act of 1938.
 317 U.S. at 114.